$100,000 Hearst Health Prize for Excellence in Population Health

 - A community stakeholder collaborative model that decreased visits to the ER for homeless populations

-The competition is open to individuals, groups of individuals, organizations, or institutions, but none of the following are eligible to submit an entry: Jefferson College of Population Health; Hearst; their respective affiliates; the employees of any of the foregoing; Hearst Health Prize Judges; any person who has served as a judge for the competition in the previous competition year; the family members of any of the foregoing; or any entity in which any of the foregoing has a financial relationship.
+The competition is open to legal residents (either individuals or groups of individuals) of, and organizations or institutions domiciled and conducting operations in, the 50 United States and the District of Columbia, who have reached the age of majority in their state or territory of residence at time of entry.
+Void where prohibited by law.
+None of the following are eligible to submit an entry to the Hearst Health Prize: Jefferson College of Population Health at Thomas Jefferson University; Hearst; their respective affiliates; the employees of any of the foregoing; Judges; any person who has served as a Judge for the competition in the previous competition year; the family members of any of the foregoing; or any entity in which any of the foregoing has a financial relationship.
+Employees of Jefferson College of Population Health at Thomas Jefferson University Hearst, their respective parents, affiliates and subisdiaries and the Judges (and members of their immediate faily andor those living in the same household of each such employee or Judge) are not eligible.

-The population health program, project or initiative submitted for consideration must be active or recently completed (not proposed or in the planning phase) and include outcomes or preliminary findings.
+The population health program, project or initiative submitted for consideration must be currently active (not proposed or in the planning phase) and include outcomes or preliminary findings for at least one year.
+Submissions will not be accepted from individuals or entities that have already won any recognition that includes a financial reward.
 The Hearst Health Prize is not a grant program.

 Applications are vetted and scored by faculty at the Jefferson College of Population Health.
-Up to 10 of the top scoring submissions will be reviewed by a distinguished Panel of Judges comprised of noteworthy and respected leaders in health care.
+Up to 10 of the top scoring submissions will be referred for review by a distinguished Panel of Judges comprised of noteworthy and respected leaders in health care.
 Review of the submissions will be conducted using the structured evaluation criteria outlined below.
 Incomplete applications will not be considered.

-For the 2017 Hearst Health Prize, the judges considered the following criteria when evaluating submissions.
+For the 2018 Hearst Health Prize, the judges will consider the following criteria when evaluating submissions.
 The percentage of weight each criterion carries toward the overall score is indicated in parentheses:

 - Population health impact or outcome, demonstrated by measurable improvement (30%) – improvement in health outcomes or health behaviors for the target population that is measurable with quantitative and/or qualitative data that show a change, impact or result.
 The data should capture or illustrate measurable improvement or change in health of the defined population as a result of the intervention; could also include changes in: policy; individual behavior, knowledge or attitudes; institutional practices or processes; and reduction or elimination of barriers to care